CocoaLumberjack/CocoaLumberjack/Documentation/FineGrainedLogging.md

 ### Details

-If you look closely at the definitions in the DDLog header file, you'll notice something interesting:
+If you look closely at the definitions in the `DDLogLegacyMacros` header file, you'll notice something interesting:
 ```objective-c
 #define LOG_FLAG_ERROR    (1 << 0)  // 0...00001
 #define LOG_FLAG_WARN     (1 << 1)  // 0...00010